ToNi3141/Rasterix/README.md

 # Nexys Video Build
 The build target is a Nexys Video board with an `XC7A200` FPGA.
 The interface used to connect the FPGA with the PC is an 16bit synchronous FT245 protocol on the Nexys FMC connector.

-This builds the `RasterixIF` and uses two TMU.
-The framebuffers have a size of 256kB + 256kB + 64kB.
+There are two variants available:

+`rrxif`:
+  - 2 TMU (max res: 256x256)
+  - Mip mapping
+  - Framebuffer size: 256kB + 256kB + 64 kB

+`rrxef`:
+  - 2 TMU (max res: 256x256)
+  - Mip mapping

 You can build it in two variants, `rrxif` and `rrxef`.
 Depending on the variant, you must enable the `VARIANT_RRXIF` or `VARIANT_RRXEF` for the library build.

 To build the binaries use the following commands.
 ```sh